-4. Demand Exports to Mexico

-Pipeline exports to Mexico are expected to continue to increase each year.
+Demand Exports to Mexico Pipeline exports to Mexico are expected to continue to increase each year.

-5. Supply Rig Count
+Supply Rig Count

+Bit count is settling down.

-Rig count is settling down.
+- Rig count is settling down.

-6. Supply Base Supply
+- 6. Supply Base Supply

 Production forecast to grow.
 Getting shale gas to market may be more difficult without new pipe.

-- 7. Storage End of season balance
+7. Storage - End of season balance

-Difficult to forecast longer term into the future.
+- Difficult to forecast longer term into the future.
 End of winter balance influences summer pricing.

 - Slow growth expected year over year.

-Slow growth expected year over year.

-- Special State State
+Canadian Dollar

+- Greater chance of volatility due to economic and geo-political events (US)

 - 10.5A Index Volatility and Transport Costs

-- Many factors affect the 5A Index in Alberta storage levels, winter weather severity and internal pipeline issues in Alberta.
-The transport adder to Dawn had been rising in the past 2 years but has dropped recently good value to pick up outer years.
+Many factors affect the 5A Index in Alberta storage levels, winter weather severity and internal pipeline issues in Alberta.
+The transport adder to Dawn had been rising in the past 2 years but has dropped recently - good value to pick up outer years.